 Looking fab in a fantastic outfit is not enough to be a Perfect Wedding Guest.
-Weddings are by far my favorite kind of parties, the bride and groom are beaming with happiness and everyone’s in a great mood and beautifully dressed, ready to have a great time.
-But what are the unwritten rules to be a good wedding guest?
+Weddings are by far my favourite kind of parties, the bride and groom are beaming with happiness, and everyone’s in a great mood and beautifully dressed, ready to have a great time.
+So, what are the unwritten rules to be the Perfect Wedding Guest?

-First of all, you must reply confirming your presence.
-Most wedding invitations come with a proper RSVP card ready for you to answer, and already stamped by your host, you will only need to tick whether you’re going or not and drop it at the post office.
-Never ever show up at a wedding without having confirmed before, and do not leave it to the last day, this doesn’t show much consideration towards your host who’s been waiting for your answer in order to make the seating plan arrangements and so on.
+First of all, you must confirm your presence.
+Most wedding invitations come with a proper RSVP card ready for you to answer, already stamped by your host.
+Basically, you will only need to tick whether you’re going or not and drop it at the post office.
+Never, ever, show up at a wedding without having confirmed before, and do not leave to do it to the last day.
+Because this doesn’t show much consideration.
+Your host has been waiting for your answer to make the seating plan arrangements and so on.

 Send your wedding gift with a nice card in advance.
 Do not take your present with you to the wedding.

-If you were asked to make any of the readings during the ceremony, stick to the original plan.
-Do not get carried away by emotion, do not improvise.
+If you were asked to do any of the readings during the ceremony, stick to the original plan.
+Do not get carried away by emotion; do not improvise.
 Just do what is expected of you and go back to your seat.

 At the reception before dinner, you will be served some canapés and probably, a lot of champagne.
-Be careful, this is the moment when people tend to drink a few glasses to relax and get into the party mood but forget they are on an empty stomach (especially the girls who’ve been fasting for days to get into their dresses and look fabulous!), so do not overdo it if you want to be able to find your table.
+Be careful; this is the moment when people tend to drink a few glasses to relax and get into the party mood.
+But what they forget is that they are on an empty stomach, especially women who’ve been fasting for days to get into their dresses and look fabulous!
+So, do not overdo it if you want to be able to find your table.

-When looking for your table for dinner, it's very common - and disappointing- to find out that your table neighbor is not exactly the best company, but do not dare to change the seating arrangements, you will have to be brave and accept the challenge of making small talk to the dullest and almost deaf great-uncle of the bride.
+When looking for your table for dinner, it’s very common – and disappointing- to find out that your table neighbour is not exactly the best company.
+But do not dare to change the seating arrangements.
+You will have to be brave and accept the challenge of making small talk to the dull and almost deaf great-uncle of the bride.
 Or worse, to that woman who wants you to know all the details about her perfect and wonderful life.

-Many people get inspired by the newlyweds’ love and happiness and feel like finding their own better half at the wedding party.
+Some people may get inspired by the newlyweds’ love and happiness and decide they must find their own better half at the wedding party.
 And of course, this usually happens after a few too many drinks.
 If you are one of those, try to be discreet and behave because there will always be someone ready to catch you in the most embarrassing situation.
 Remember; L is for the way they’ll look at you.
 Forever.